What type of content do you primarily create?

 This aspect ratio makes the dinosaur look humongous and magnificent as we watch it meander through the sweeping landscape.

-Common aspect ratios for video
+Common video aspect ratios

-• 1:1 (Square)
+- 1:1 (Square)

-• 4:3 (Fullscreen)
+- 4:3 (Fullscreen)

-• 16:9 (Widescreen)
+- 16:9 (Widescreen)

-• 9:16 (Vertical)
+- 9:16 (Vertical)

-• 21:9 (Cinematic)
+- 21:9 (Cinematic)

-• 2:1 (Univisium)
+- 2:1 (Univisium)

 1:1 (Square)

 A 1:1 aspect ratio creates a square video.
-It’s mostly used in photography for artistic reasons and isn’t a very popular aspect ratio for filmmakers or long-form videos.
-Even when moving pictures were first invented (before CinemaScope and “talkies”), the 35mm film created a 1.33:1 or 1.37:1 aspect ratio—not a perfect 1:1.
+It's mostly used in photography for artistic reasons and isn't a very popular aspect ratio for filmmakers or long-form videos.
+Even when moving pictures were first invented (before CinemaScope and "talkies"), the 35mm film created a 1.33:1 or 1.37:1 aspect ratio—not a perfect 1:1.
+The square format has gained new popularity with the rise of social media platforms.

 If you want to use a 1:1 aspect ratio, most video playback programs will add vertical black bars next to your footage—a technique known as pillarboxing.